Dynamic-Capital/Dynamic-Capital/docs/dynamic_translation_engine.md

 - Translation memory entries can be appended through `engine.add_memory_entries(...)`; these entries are considered by both the batch and streaming paths before invoking the fallback model.
+- Refer to the [rollout plan](dynamic_translation_rollout_plan.md) for stakeholder communication checkpoints and the feedback intake workflow that governs future engine enhancements.